-At Clockwise, we’ve optimized calendars for thousands of workers at hundreds of companies — from Lyft to Asana to Slack — which puts us in a unique position to understand how people are spending their work time.
+At Clockwise, we’ve optimized calendars for thousands of workers at hundreds of companies — from Lyft to Slack — which puts us in a unique position to understand how people are spending their work time.

 By looking at over 34 million calendar events, spanning different industries, job functions, and seniority levels, we’ve discovered that two long-held assumptions about meetings are, in fact, wrong.